supertokens/docs/nodejs/docs/emailpassword/override/apis.md

     *
     * @method: POST
     *
-    * @params: set it to undefined to dsiable the API.
+    * @params: set it to undefined to disable the API.
     *          formFields will have the email and the password
-    *          options will contain the functions related to the recipe,
-    *          recipeId, a request object, a response object, a next
-    *          function, the config provided by the user when calling the init function of this recipe
-    *          and a boolean stating whether the function is being called in a serverless enviroment.
-    *          See APIOptions below
+    *          options: see APIOptions below
     *
-    * @returns: Promise
-    *           {
-    *               status: "OK"
-    *               user: User
-    *           }: on successfully signing up the user
+    * @returns: "OK" and user object: on successfully signing up the user
-    *           {
-    *               status: "EMAIL_ALREADY_EXISTS_ERROR"
-    *           }: if an user account already exists for the given email */
+    *           "EMAIL_ALREADY_EXISTS_ERROR": if a user account already exists for the given email */
     signUpPOST:
         | undefined